Reds vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Reds have a record of 5-2.

-- In their previous 10 games with a total, the Reds and their opponents have combined to exceed the over/under on six occasions.
+- The Reds have played as the underdog in seven of their past 10 games and have gone 5-2 in those contests.

-- The Reds have not covered a spread in any of their past 10 games (one of those contests had a spread).
+- The Reds have not covered the spread in any of their previous 10 contests (one of those games had a runline).

 Reds Betting Records & Stats

-- The Reds have an implied victory probability of 47.6% according to the moneyline set for this matchup.

-- Games involving Cincinnati have gone over the total set by oddsmakers in 39 of 70 chances this season.
+- Cincinnati and its opponents have gone over the total this season in 40 of its 71 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!